soapie-tool/soapie-demo/README.md

 Test the extension by installing the `dist/manifest.json` to your browser (Chrome or Firefox)

-> Testing in Firefox: Can use [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) (Optional)
+> Optional: Testing in Firefox using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)

 ## Contributing